YashB63/GFG-Daily-Questions/README.md

     You are given a binary string s and an integer m.
     You need to return an integer r.
 Where r = k%m, k is the binary equivalent of string s.

+Day 39:

+  Q1: Remove K digits:

+    Given a non-negative integer S represented as a string, remove K digits from the number so that the new number is the smallest possible.

+    Note : The given num does not contain any leading zero.

+  Q2: Make Palindrome:

+    You are given an array of strings arr of size n.

+    You have to find out if it is possible to make a palindromic string by concatenating all the strings in any order.

+    Provided that all the strings given in the array are of equal length.

+  Q3: String Mirror:

+    You are given a string str of length n.
+    You want to choose a non-zero integer k (k<=n), such that you can perform the following operation:

+    Take the prefix of the string of length k and append the reverse of it to itself.

+    Your task is to find the lexicographically smallest string you can get.